See the Slate of Presenting Companies!

 ReNeuron is a leading, clinical-stage cell therapy development company.
 ReNeuron has therapeutic candidates in clinical development for motor disability as a result of stroke, for critical limb ischaemia and for the blindness-causing disease, retinitis pigmentosa.
 ReNeuron is also advancing its proprietary exosome technology platform as a potential new nanomedicine targeting cancer and as a potential delivery system for gene therapy treatments.

 Headquarters: Leuven, Belgium

 Number of Full-Time Employees: 80

 Company Website: www.tigenix.com

 TiGenix is an advanced biopharmaceutical company focused on exploiting the anti-inflammatory properties of stem cells to develop novel therapies for serious medical conditions.
 The company’s current therapeutic focus is inflammatory, autoimmune and cardiac diseases, which TiGenix targets through products developed from two proprietary allogeneic platforms of adipose-derived (eASC) and cardiac stem cells (CSC).
 Three product candidates are currently under clinical development.
 Cx601 is a local injectable eASC therapy for the treatment of complex perianal fistulas.
-Cx601 is on track for European approval by the EMA in 2017.
-A global Phase III clinical trial to support a BLA is expected to start in 2017.
-Takeda Pharmaceuticals holds development and commercialization rights to Cx601 outside of the U.S. Cx611 is an intravenous administration of eASCs being evaluated in a Phase I/II trial in severe sepsis.
+Cx601 is on track for European approval by the European Medicines Agency in 2017.
+A global Phase III clinical trial to support a Biologics License Application (BLA) is expected to start in 2017.
+Takeda Pharmaceuticals holds development and commercialization rights to Cx601 outside of the US.
+Cx611 is an intravenous administration of eASCs being evaluated in a Phase I/II trial in severe sepsis.
 AlloCSC-01 is an intracoronary administration of a suspension of allogeneic CSCs for the treatment of acute ischemic heart disease.